 3) Car repair

-When you’re ready to invest for retirement, education or wealth building, you’re going to find all sorts of people who want to advise you, and they will likely each have their own perspective on the best way to handle their money.
-In many cases, they’ll have investment products to sell you (and will make nice commissions if you buy their products), so you need to be cautious about the decisions you make.Investment advisors make nice commissions if you buy their products.
+When you’re ready to invest for retirement, you’ll find all sorts of people who want to help.
+They’ll each have their own perspective on the best way to handle their money.
+In many cases, they’ll have investment products to sell you, and they will make nice commissions if you buy their products.
+So you need to be cautious about the decisions you make.Investment advisors make nice commissions if you buy their products.
 So you need to be cautious about the decisions you make. tweet this!